scalamolecule/molecule-web/docs/database/transaction/insert.md

 ```

-## Nested
+## Nested data

-Nest lists of tuples to save hierarchical cardinality-many relationships like `Invoice`s each with multiple `InvoiceLine`s:
+Nest lists of tuples to save hierarchical one-to-many relationships like `Invoice`s each with multiple `InvoiceLine`s:

 ```scala
 Invoice.no.Lines.*(